-THC, one of two major chemical compounds in cannabis (the other being CBD), is said by medical professionals to act slightly differently on the brain of ADHD individuals.
+THC, one of two major chemical compounds in cannabis and another one would be CBD, is said by medical professionals to act differently on the brain of ADHD individuals.
 People with the disorder have something known as an endocannabinoid deficiency causing restlessness, impulsivity and inattention.
 THC works by stimulating the endocannabinoid system.
-Ultimately slowing down neurotransmission, allowing the brain to focus and concentrate on fewer impulses.
-As opposed to being overwhelmed by a multitude of impulses caused by ADHD.
-In MRI or pet scans, the back part of the brain called the cerebellum lights up with cannabis.
+Ultimately slowing down neurotransmission, as opposed to being overwhelmed by a multitude of impulses caused by ADHD.
 Similarly to Adderall, another traditional ADHD treating medication.
 Therefore this suggests that cannabis can assist patients to sit still, addressing the hyperactive part of ADHD, which coincides with helping the attention deficit component.

-What reactions do people with ADHD have to cannabis?
+What reactions do ADHD patients have to cannabis?

-Those with ADHD are known to be more susceptible to recreational use and addiction.
-More specifically, Cannabis use Disorder (CUD) is a problematic pattern of marijuana usage.
-Although cannabis is not proven to be physically addictive, it can certainly be overused.
-And those with CUD take marijuana in larger amounts for longer periods than intended.
+ADHD patients are more inclined to recreational use and addiction.
+Cannabis use Disorder (CUD) is a problematic pattern of marijuana usage and it can certainly be overused.
+Those with CUD take marijuana in larger amounts for longer periods than intended.

 In conclusion, little literature exists and more research for cannabis and ADHD treatment is necessary.
 Especially before we can determine whether or not it is effective.
-In the meantime, doctors are prescribing medicinal marijuana to Attention Deficit Hyperactivity Disorder patients on a case to case basis, when traditional medication has failed to provide adequate relief.
+Doctors are prescribing medicinal marijuana to Attention Deficit Hyperactivity Disorder patients on a case to case basis, when traditional medication has failed to provide adequate relief.